abetoluwani/abetoluwani/README.md

 ### Hi there 👋, I’m Abe Toluwani

-- 🌱 I’m currently learning Cybersecurity and App Development
+- 🌱 I’m currently learning Offensive Security, Back-End Development and App Development
 - 👯 I’m looking to collaborate on App Development
-- 🤔 I’m looking for help with Cybersecurity
+- 🤔 I’m looking for help with Offensive Security
 - 💬 Ask me about Cybersecurity {The Offensive Side Though 😄}
 - 📫 How to reach me: cybertolu@protonmail.com
 - 😄 Pronouns: He/Him/His/The Cross/The Bible